AhmadAkd/Onix-V2Ray-Collector/README_EN.md

 ---

-## 🎯 **What is Onyx Collector?**
+## 🎯 **What is Onix Collector?**

-**Onyx V2Ray Collector** is an intelligent, automated, and powerful system designed to collect, test, and score V2Ray configurations from across the web.
+**Onix V2Ray Collector** is an intelligent, automated, and powerful system designed to collect, test, and score V2Ray configurations from across the web.
 Powered by **Artificial Intelligence**, this project finds the best and fastest configs for you, categorizes them (by protocol and country), and provides them through subscription links.

 The system automatically updates every **30 minutes**, scanning over **10,000 configs** from **120+ trusted sources**.